fionayyc/last-centurion/crew/derrian.md

 ## 🧬 Background & Origin

-Derrian Wolfe was born on a frontier world lost in the Rift Wars.
+Kaidan Wolfe was born on a frontier world lost in the Rift Wars.
 Recruited into the Force Order early, he was never fully aligned with their teachings.
 He survived the fall of the order, escaped the Dominion, and carved his path through warzones, underworlds, and black ops projects until he found something worth leading—a ship with a soul, and a crew that could become more.

 ---